plamarque/sphinx-poc/docs/Chat/desktop_notifications_chat.rst

 Desktop notifications
 =====================

-Users don't stay all the time on the chat page, that's why PRODUCT has added desktop notifications to alert users on a new message received in the chat, even when the browser window is minimized or hidden by another one.
+Users don't stay all the time on the chat page, that's why eXo Platform has added desktop notifications to alert users on a new message received in the chat, even when the browser window is minimized or hidden by another one.